ukanf/Practice-July2025/README.md

 # Practice...

 Repository structure:
-- practice_`<number>`: folder with practice code...
+- durable_execution_engine: folder with the durable execution engines
-- interview: folder used in the interview
+- images: folder with images - mostly used in this readme
+- rules_engine: folder with different rules engines
+- README.md: overview of this project + some info on two way sync app

 ## What is a rule engine?